 • Dec.
 2004.
 Another three night safari, before travelling on to Meru.

-Please follow this link to Tanzania Government website and select [English]-[Guide]-[National Parks]
+Please follow this link to Serengeti National Park.

 Cheetah sitting in the grass below Naabi Hill.